 If you have ever assembled a bicycle, you likely had a set of detailed instructions nearby.
 When a client is comfortable with the design development phase, your architect will transition the design into the construction document phase, where the design is transformed into a set of instructions for which a contractor can build your new home or addition.

 A bicycle likely requires no more than two people to assemble.
 However, there will be many hands needed to construct a house, or even add onto an existing home.
 Among these hands, you will have building officials, engineers, contractors, sub-contractors, product manufacturers, their distributors and representatives.
 This construction document phase is where the agreed upon design is translated into an illustrated format with dimensions, quantities and relationships that can be universally understood within the construction industry, and consist of drawings that show floor plans, exterior and interior elevations, sections and details.
 Alongside these drawing is usually a specification manual also referred to as the spec book or simply the ‘Specs’.
 This is the written manual that identifies materials and products and the methods for their installation.

-The completed set of documents can consist of one page to several hundred pages and usually start with the architectural drawings followed by structural, mechanical, electrical and plumbing.
+The completed set of documents can consist of one page to several hundred pages and usually start with the architectural drawings followed by structural, mechanical, electrical and plumbing, here is a source page on getting plumbing help.
 A detailed set of construction documents will not guarantee a trouble free construction process.
 In fact nothing can provide such a guarantee.
 But a construction process that includes ongoing consistent communication between the owner, architect and builder will provide the clarity necessary for as smooth of a process as possible.

 Selecting a Contractor: